This post may contain affiliate links. You can read my full affiliate disclosure here. Thank you for your support!

 Move Over Pho, It’s Time for Bun Fun

 Everyone knows about pho – the tasty Vietnamese soup filled with noodles and meat.
 It’s a steaming bowl of bliss in cold weather!

 Bun bowls are less commonly known in North America, but they’re a staple of Vietnamese cuisine.
-If you’ve never tried one, they’re basically a bowl of glass noodles, topped with a salad of lettuce, pickled carrots and radish, cucumber, green onions and cilantro.
+If you’ve never tried one, they’re basically a bowl of glass noodles, topped with a salad of lettuce, pickled carrots and radish, cucumber, green onions, and cilantro.
 A protein like chicken, beef, shrimp or tofu is added.
 Sometimes they come with a spring roll on top!
-(Mmm… my favourite!)
+(Mmm… my favorite!)

-Bun bowls usually served with slightly sweet and salty fish sauce as dressing.
-They’re are a delightfully fresh, light-but-filling meal.
+Bun bowls are usually served with slightly sweet and salty fish sauce as dressing.
+There are a delightfully fresh, light-but-filling meal.

 Making Your Own Blue Magic Noodle Bowl

 Love & Olive Oil created a beautiful dish that’s both delicious and super fun.
-It’s a take on a traditional bun bowl, but with a colourful twist.
+It’s a take on a traditional bun bowl but with a colorful twist.

 You can grab the full recipe from Love & Olive Oil.

 There’s one ingredient used in this recipe that might be tough to find locally, depending on where you live.

 The butterfly pea flower is, well, a flower.
 Its petals are often dried and used for tea.
 It has a beautiful blue color and turns a pinkish-purple shade when something acidic (like lemon juice) is added to it.